 Narcotic Control Regulations

-(c) the Minister has reasonable grounds to believe that the continuation of the permit would present a risk of a narcotic being diverted to an illicit market or use; or
+(e) information received from a competent authority or the United Nations gives the Minister reasonable grounds to believe that the licensed dealer has been involved in the diversion of a narcotic to an illicit market or use; or

 - Date modified: